-IFRS Title Mandatory adoption date (year beginning on) The Group's adoption date Summary IAS 1 (Amendments) Amendments to IAS 1 Presentation of Financial Statements 1 January 2016 Year ending 31 August 2017 Clarification of methods of presentation of financial statements and disclosures.
-IAS16 (Amendments) Amendments to IAS 16 Property, Plant and Equipment 1 January 2016 Year ending 31 August 2017 Clarification of acceptable methods of depreciation and amortisation.
-IAS 28 (Amendments) Amendments to IAS 28 Investments in Associates and Joint Ventures 1 January 2016 Year ending 31 August 2017 Accounting treatment for sales or other transfers of funds relating to assets involving investors and related companies and/or joint-control enterprises.
-Clarification of items requested regarding accounting treatment of investment entities.
-IAS 34 (Amendments) Amendments to IAS 34 Interim Financial Reporting 1 January 2016 Year ending 31 August 2017 Clarifying the handling of information required by IAS 34, when given in the "Other" section of the financial reports for the term.
-IAS 38 (Amendments) Amendments to IAS 38 Intangible Assets 1 January 2016 Year ending 31 August 2017 Clarification of acceptable methods of depreciation and amortisation.
-IFRS 5 (Amendments) Amendments to IFRS 5 Non-current Assets Held for Sale and Discontinued Operations 1 January 2016 Year ending 31 August 2017 Clarification of accounting treatment of non-current assets, when the categorization requirements regarding "holding for purpose of allocation to owner" are no longer met, or when the category is changed from "holding for purpose of sale" to "holding for purpose of allocation to owner."
-IFRS 7 (Amendments) Amendments to IFRS 7 Financial Instruments: Disclosures 1 January 2016 Year ending 31 August 2017 Clarification of standards for determination of continuing involvement in financial assets to be transferred.
-Clarification of scope of applicable range for offsetting financial assets and financial liabilities in financial reports for the term.
-IFRS 10 (Amendments) Amendments to IFRS 10 Consolidated Financial Statements 1 January 2016 Year ending 31 August 2017 Accounting treatment for sales or other transfers of funds relating to assets involving investors and related companies and/or joint-control enterprises.
-Clarification of items requested regarding accounting treatment of investment entities.
+IFRS Title Mandatory adoption date (year beginning on) The Group's adoption date Summary IAS 1 (Amendments) Amendments to IAS 1 Presentation of Financial Statements 1 January 2016 Year ending 31 August 2017 Clarification of methods of presentation of financial statements and disclosures IAS16 (Amendments) Amendments to IAS 16 Property, Plant and Equipment 1 January 2016 Year ending 31 August 2017 Clarification of Acceptable Methods of Depreciation and Amortization IAS 28 (Amendments) Amendments to IAS 28 Investments in Associates and Joint Ventures 1 January 2016 Year ending 31 August 2017 Clarification of items requested regarding accounting treatment of investment entities IAS 34 (Amendments) Amendments to IAS 34 Interim Financial Reporting 1 January 2016 Year ending 31 August 2017 Clarifying the handling of information required by IAS 34, when given in the "Other" section of the financial reports for the term.
+IAS 38 (Amendments) Amendments to IAS 38 Intangible Assets 1 January 2016 Year ending 31 August 2017 Clarification of Acceptable Methods of Depreciation and amortization IFRS 5 (Amendments) Amendments to IFRS 5 Non-current Assets Held for Sale and Discontinued Operations 1 January 2016 Year ending 31 August 2017 Clarification of accounting treatment of non-current assets, when the categorization requirements regarding "holding for purpose of allocation to owner" are no longer met, or when the category is changed from "holding for purpose of sale" to "holding for purpose of allocation to owner."

+IFRS Title Mandatory adoption date (year beginning on) The Group's adoption date Summary IFRS 7 (Amendments) Amendments to IFRS 7 Financial Instruments: Disclosures 1 January 2016 Year ending 31 August 2017 Clarification of standards for determination of continuing involvement in financial assets to be transferred.
+Clarification of scope of applicable range for offsetting financial assets and financial liabilities in financial reports. for the term.
+IFRS 10 (Amendments) Amendments to IFRS 10 Consolidated Financial Statements 1 January 2016 Year ending 31 August 2017 Clarification of items requested regarding accounting treatment of investment entities.
 IFRS 12 (Amendments) Amendments to IFRS 12 - Disclosures of interests in other entities 1 January 2016 Year ending 31 August 2017 Sets out the disclosure requirements for investment entities.
-IFRS 15 Revenue from Contracts with Customers 1 January 2018 Year ending 31 August 2019 Provides a single revenue recognition model based on the transfer of control of a good or service to a customer.
-IFRS 9 (2014) Financial Instruments 1 January 2018 Year ending 31 August 2019 Replaces IAS39 Financial Instruments: Recognition and Measurement, and addresses the classification and measurement of financial assets and financial liabilities, and hedge accounting requirements.
+IAS 7 (Amendments) Statement of Cash Flows 1 January 2017 Year ending 31 August 2018 Request for disclosure of changes in liabilities related to financing activities.
+IAS12 (Amendments) Income Taxes 1 January 2017 Year ending 31 August 2018 Recognition of deferred tax assets for unrealized losses.
+IFRS 2 (Amendments) Share-based Payment 1 January 2018 Year ending 31 August 2019 Classification and measurement of share-based payment transactions.
+IFRS 9 (2014) Financial Instruments 1 January 2018 Year ending 31 August 2019 Replaces IAS39 Financial Instruments: Recognition and Measurement, and all previous versions of IFRS 9.
+Amendments for the classification and measurement of financial instruments, adoption of expected credit loss impairment model for financial assets and hedge accounting.
+IFRS 15 (Amendments) Revenue from Contracts with Customers 1 January 2018 Year ending 31 August 2019 Revised accounting standard for revenue recognition and disclosures.
+IFRS 16 (Amendments) Leases January 1, 2019 Year ending 31 August 2020 Amendments to accounting treatment for lease arrangements.
+IFRS 10 (Amendments) Amendments to IFRS 10 Consolidated Financial Statements Sale or contribution of assets between an investor and its associate or joint venture.
+IAS 28 (Amendments) Amendments to IAS 28 Investments in Associates and Joint Ventures Sale or contribution of assets between an investor and its associate or joint venture.